mist-devel/mist-binaries/cores/ql/readme.md

 To run the Quill application on this QL-SD use the command `lrun win1_a_quill_boot`.
 The `_` is like `\` in DOS.

 If you want to manipulate the QL-SD file on an emulator, SMSQmulator is recommended.
-Just mount the QXL.WIN file in the emulator and mount a NFA directory so you can copy files onto the QXL.WIN files using the NFA directory, e.g. `copy nfa1_file to win1_file`
+Just mount the QXL.WIN file in the emulator and mount a NFA directory so you can copy files onto the QXL.WIN files using the NFA directory, e.g. `copy nfa1_file to win1_file`.
+You can also use the Java program [QxlWinReader](http://www.wlenerz.com/qlstuff/#qxlwinr) but this appears to have problems with executables, it works fine with basic and text files.

 To run the unzip program on this QL-SD drive: